Ashok Menaria

 Ashok Menaria (born 29 October 1990) is an Indian cricketer.
 He is a left-handed batsman and slow left arm orthodox bowler who plays for Rajasthan.
-He played for the Rajasthan Royals from 2011 to 2013.
+From 2011 to 2013, he played for Rajasthan Royals in the Indian Premier League (IPL).

 Menaria began his competitive cricketing career playing for Rajasthan Under-15s, in their winless 2005-06 Polly Umrigar Trophy run.
 The following season he represented the Under-17s team, and, in a game against Karnataka Under-17s, scored the second-highest innings total in the 2006-07 Vijay Merchant Trophy - starring alongside Ankit Lamba in an unbeaten partnership of 397 - himself contributing 227 of these runs.

 Following four appearances in Rajasthan Under-19s' 2008-09 Vinoo Mankad Trophy campaign, Menaria made his first-class debut against Mumbai in November 2008.
 He appeared in 79 first-class matches for Rajasthan and scored 4677 runs.
 His best score is 230.
 Menaria also took 20 wickets in first class cricket.

 From 2011 to 2013, Ashok Menaria was a member of the Rajasthan Royals in the Indian Premier League.

 Menaria captained India's 15-man squad for the 2010 Under-19 Cricket World Cup.
-In the World Cup, unfortunately, he did not perform at all.
-In five innings, he only scored 31 runs and got six wickets.
+In the World Cup in five innings, he only scored 31 runs and got six wickets.

 He was the leading run-scorer for Khelaghar Samaj Kallyan Samity in the 2017–18 Dhaka Premier Division Cricket League, with 662 runs in 15 matches.